Skip to main content

 When to use tabs

-- To group 2 to 3 pieces of related content that the user doesn’t need to read at the same time.
+• Related content within an applicaiton.
+To group related content that the user doesn’t need to read at the same time.

 When to consider something else

-- Consider using a single-select accordion to display one chunk of content at a time.
+• Chunking content.
+Consider using an Accordion to display one chunk of content at a time.

 Content considerations